Misterturtle/PersonalProject/README.md

 History:
 - This has been an ongoing project for me for quite a while.
 I've mainly been using it as a project that expands my programming knowledge.
 - I've restarted a few times as I've learned better ways to implement code and developed good test practices.
+- Ideally I want it to be immutable.
+Thr branch name is misleading.
+I've tried to isolate state, but there currently is mutability.

 Explanation of internal structure: